Are you seeking assistance?

-If you are seeking assistance please contact us at: 212.206.0574 or stop by our Harlem Drop-in Center*.
+If you are seeking assistance, please contact us at: (212) 206-0574 Ext 100 or

-(However, we are closed to clients on Wednesdays from 12pm-4pm for staff meetings.)
+(However, we are closed to clients on Wednesday from 2 PM - 4PM for staff meetings.)

 The Transitional Housing Program currently offers housing to 42 youth in apartments in Brooklyn and Manhattan.
 The residents are able to live in one of our six different transitional housing programs for up to two years, while we assist them in maintaining employment and continuing their education.
 We place a great deal of emphasis on preparing residents to live independently.
 Our goal is that our residents, upon graduation from this program, will move on to their own apartments.

 You can get more information on how to get a bed in our transitional housing program through your AFC case manager or by calling 212.206.0574.